thawsitt/Data-Structures/Linked Lists/README.md

 ![Doubly Linked List](http://upload.wikimedia.org/wikipedia/commons/5/5e/Doubly-linked-list.svg)

 ### **Circular Linked List**
-Similar to doubly linked list, except that the last node of the list points back to the first node (or the head) of the list.
+Similar to a singly linked list, except that the last node of the list points back to the first node (or the head) of the list.

 ![Circular Linked List](http://upload.wikimedia.org/wikipedia/commons/d/df/Circularly-linked-list.svg)

+&nbsp;

 ## Common Linked List Functions

 The following functions are written in C for use with a singly linked list.

+&nbsp;

 ### Define a Linked List Node
 ```c